tbrlpld/laces/README.md

     )
 ```

-The constructor method allows us to keep our view very simple and clean as all the data preparation is encapsulated in the component.
+The constructor method allows us to keep our view very simple and clean, as all the data preparation is encapsulated in the component.

-As in the example above, custom constructor methods pair very well with the use of dataclasses, but they can of course also be used without them.
+As in the example above, custom constructor methods pair very well with the use of dataclasses, but they can also be used without them.

 ## About Laces and components